systemd/systemd/docs/HACKING.md

 e.g. `src/test/test-path-util.c` contains tests for any functions in `src/basic/path-util.c`.
 If adding a new source file, consider adding a matching test executable.
 For features at a higher level, tests in `src/test/` are very strongly recommended.
-If that is no possible, integration tests in `test/` are encouraged.
+If that is not possible, integration tests in `test/` are encouraged.

 Please also have a look at our list of [code quality tools](CODE_QUALITY.md) we have setup for systemd,